Sea Dragons history

 Our members come from 3 regions in South Australia – Adelaide, Ceduna and Streaky Bay and the distance between Adelaide and Ceduna is about 800kms.
 Despite the geographic diversity we are a united Club and regularly prove that distance is no barrier to success.

-We are competitive in all categories and compete in Open, Womens and Mixed divisions.
-Having been established for over 29 years we are one of the founding Clubs of the South Australian Association – DragonBoat SA.
+Having been established for over 29 years we are one of the founding Clubs of the South Australian Association – DragonBoat SA

 The Club has been State Champions in various divisions over the years, tasted success in the 2000-2016 Australian Championships and competed in the last 6 Club Crew World Championships (Click on the ‘Achievements‘ page to see our medal count).